ENG / /

 其它相關拍品

-A Set of Famille Verte Cup and Saucer with Chrysanthemums and Birds (18th Century)
+A Set of Blue-and-white and Persimmon-glazed Cup and Saucer with Flowers (Early-18th Century)

 Scan to Follow